Sambit-12/OOPS_Grocery_Python/README.md

 `3_Implementation` | All code and documentation
-`4_Test_plan`      | Documents with test plans and procedures `6_Images`         | Screenshot of Code execution and testing `8_Report`         | Report represents the documentation for the whole project
+`4_Test_plan`      | Documents with test plans and procedures `6_Images`         | Screenshot of Code execution and testing

 ## Contributors List and Summary